jentrata/jentrata-msh/README.md

 ### GitHub Setup
 1. Fork Repo into your github account
 2. Run on your local machine:

 		git clone git@github.com:<github-username>/jentrata-msh.git
 		cd jentrata-msh.git
-		git remote add upstream git@github.com:base2Services/jentrata-msh.git
+		git remote add upstream git@github.com:jentrata/jentrata-msh.git

-You can now pull from the upstream repository
+You can now pull/rebase from the upstream repository

 	git pull upstream master

 And push now push these changes to your forked repository

 	git push

 Also you should run the following

     git config --global user.name "Your Name"
     git config --global user.email <your_email>